 It is a 192-bit-sized cryptographic hashing algorithm which usually truncates its output to form 160-bit and 128-bit hash functions.

-- Whether it is about storing passwords or in computer graphics using hash-codes, hashing is the ultimate solution.
+- Whether it is about storing passwords or in computer graphics using hash-codes, it is the ultimate solution.

 - You can compress your data using a chosen hash algorithm of a fixed size.
 These are highly suitable when you want to identify or compare data.